POETSII/tinsel/README.md

 policy.
 It is designed to serve one or more highly-threaded cores, where high throughput and high Fmax are more important than low latency.
-It employs a hash function that appends the thread id and some number of address bits.
+It employs a hash function that appends the thread id and some number of address bits, i.e. the cache is partitioned by thread id.
 This means that cache lines are *not shared* between threads and, consequently, there is no aliasing between threads.

 The cache pipeline is *hazard-free*: at most one request per thread is present in the pipeline at any time which, combined with the